ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 total                            75570
 ```

-- Note: the Snakemake pipeline uses a `checkpoint` because we do not know
+- Note: this Snakemake workflow uses a `checkpoint` because we do not know
 ahead of time how many read group level unmapped read FASTQs will be
 generated from unmapped read GDC BAMs.
 So the dry run job stats above do
 not reflect these additional jobs determined at runtime and re-evaluation